 From there, we will visit the temporary morning market near the former Royal Palace.
 Just set on the ground, the local people come here to barter their day’s catch from rice to vegetable, to fish, or chicken.
 This is the best chance to experience the flavor of local life.

-After breakfast at the hotel, we ascend the 329 steps to the top of Phousi Hill for a panoramic view of the city and the Mekong River.
+After breakfast at the hotel, we will ascend the 329 steps to the top of Phousi Hill for a panoramic view of the city and the Mekong River.

 If time permits, we will visit the UXO Visitor Center (closed on Saturday, and Sunday), where you can find the documentation about the secret war in Laos.

 On the way back to Luang Prabang, we will take a short visit to the Ock Pop Tock Living Craft Center, set serenely close to the Mekong, this beautiful, traditionally styled workshop, where weavers, spinners and batik makers produce top-quality fabrics, offers free tours every half-hour.
 This is also one of the best spots to admire the sunset in Luang Prabang.
-Transfer back to your hotel late afternoon.
+Transfer back to your hotel in the late afternoon.

 Overnight at in Luang Prabang.